 Awards recognise leadership in Arts in Corrections

-Te Putanga Toi Arts Access Awards acknowledge the contribution of individuals and organisations in providing access to the arts.
-They also acknowledge the achievements and contribution of a New Zealand artist with a physical, sensory or intellectual impairment, or lived experience of mental ill-health.
+The annual Te Putanga Toi Arts Access Awards are the key national awards in New Zealand celebrating the achievements of individuals and organisations providing opportunities for people with limited access to engage with the arts as artists and audience members.
+They also recognise the achievements of an artist with a disability, sensory impairment or lived experience of mental distress.